 The study employed two main data collection methods: semi-structured interviews and classroom observations.

-Interviews were conducted in Vietnamese to facilitate rich and accurate expression.
+The interviews were conducted in Vietnamese to facilitate rich and accurate expression.
 Each teacher participated in a 45-minute individual interview, guided by a protocol covering three aspects: (1) beliefs about the role and types of OCF, (2) preferred timing of feedback, and (3) contextual factors influencing feedback delivery.
-Interviews were audio-recorded, transcribed verbatim, and later translated into English for analysis.
+The interviews were audio-recorded, transcribed verbatim, and later translated into English for analysis.

 A total of 24 classroom sessions (3 per teacher, each lasting 45 minutes) were observed to capture real-time OCF practices.
 Grade 10 classes were selected due to their balance of linguistic maturity and curricular focus on communication.
 The researcher maintained a non-participant observer role to preserve natural classroom dynamics.
-Audio recordings were made using multiple strategically placed devices, and detailed field notes were taken to document teacher-student interactions, error types, and feedback moves.
+The audio recordings were made using multiple strategically placed devices nêu cụ thể ra, and detailed field notes were taken to document teacher-student interactions, error types, and feedback moves.

 Data analysis

 Data analysis followed an iterative, thematic coding procedure.
-Interview transcripts were coded inductively and deductively, using categories from OCF literature (Sheen [6]) and emerging themes from the data.
-Observational data were analyzed for interpretation of three perspectives: (1) Types of OCF (e.g., recast, elicitation, clarification request); (2) Timing (immediate vs. delayed); and (3) Linguistic targets (grammar, pronunciation, vocabulary).
+The interview transcripts were coded inductively and deductively, using categories from OCF literature (Sheen [6]) and emerging themes from the data.
+The observational data were analyzed for interpretation of three perspectives: (1) Types of OCF (e.g., recast, elicitation, clarification request); (2) Timing (immediate vs. delayed); and (3) Linguistic targets (grammar, pronunciation, vocabulary).
 The feedback typology proposed by Sheen [6] was used as the main analytic framework for classifying OCF instances.
 NVivo software facilitated systematic coding and cross-case comparisons.

 FINDINGS AND DISCUSSION